mariotlemes/non3GPP-WiFi/README.md

     - Hard drive: 160GB
     - NIC: Any 10Gbps Ethernet card supported in the Linux kernel

+## Pre-requisite

-This guide assumes that you will run all 5GC elements on a single machine.
+This guide assumes that you will run all 5GC elements on a single machine and that the [my5G-core](https://github.com/my5G/my5G-core) and [UE-non3GPP](https://github.com/my5G/UE-IoT-non3GPP) are already installed.

 ## Expected result